 There is a collective effort among organizations to identify individuals with access and functional needs who may require additional support in the event of an emergency.
 These efforts can go a long way in identifying a significant number of these individuals, however, it is unrealistic to expect that all older adults and people with disabilities can be identified.
-CBO efforts to build partnerships and advocate with and behalf of older adults and people with disabilities helps create awareness of individuals with access and functional needs who may need additional support in emergencies.
+CBO efforts to build partnerships and advocate with and on behalf of older adults and people with disabilities helps create awareness of individuals with access and functional needs who may need additional support in emergencies.

-Section 3: Provide Emergency Planning Education and Support to Existing Consumers and Newly Identified Older Adults and People with Disabilities
+Section 3: Provide Emergency Planning Education and Support

-We all know the basics of personal emergency planning - "get a kit, make a plan, and stay informed" - so how can aging and disability networks support consumers in undertaking personal planning?31 Start by offering consumers education and support in emergency planning.
+We all know the basics of personal emergency planning - "get a kit, make a plan, and stay informed" - so how can aging and disability networks support consumers in undertaking personal planning?
+7Start by offering consumers education and support in emergency planning.